CroosJJSE/privacy-policy/README.md

 Last updated: November 8, 2025

-This Privacy Policy for We’re SL (“we”, “us”, or “our”) explains how we collect, use, and protect your information when you use our mobile app WeLearn or other related services (collectively, the “Services”).
+This Privacy Policy for We’re SL explains how we collect, use, and protect your information when you use our mobile app WeLearn or other related services (collectively, the “Services”).

 If you have questions, contact us at 📧 projectsweresl@gmail.com .